akeemsanyaolu/djangoAuthSystem/README.md

    python manage.py runserver
    ```

-   Your Django project should now be running.
-Access it in your web browser at `http://localhost:8000/`.
+   The Django project should now be running.
+Access it on your web browser at `http://localhost:8000/`.

-## Running the Project

-To run your Django project in development mode, use the `python manage.py runserver` command.
-Make sure the virtual environment is activated if you created one.